-1⁄2 rasher bacon
+$\frac{1}{2}$ rasher bacon

-1/4 sheet puff pastry 1⁄2 cup beef stock
+- /4 sheet puff pastry

+- /4 cup beef stock

-1⁄2 carrot, grated
+- $\frac{1}{2}$ carrot, grated

-1⁄2 cup finely chopped onion
+- /4 cup finely chopped onion

-2 finely chopped mushroom
+- 2 finely chopped mushroom

-Crushed garlic to taste

-1 tablespoon tomato paste
+- Crushed garlic to taste 1 tablespoon tomato paste

-1 teaspoon butter or oil Pinch of dried Italian herbs or paprika, if desired
+- 1 teaspoon butter or oil

+Pinch of dried Italian herbs or paprika, if desired
-1. Preheat oven 190C.

-2. Cut steak into small cubes and dice bacon.

-3. Saute onion and garlic in butter or oil.
-Add meat and brown.

-4. Add vegetables, tomato paste and stock and stir until combined Bring to the boil and reduce heat to simmer for 10 minutes.

-5. Cool mixture slightly.

-E-mail ed.voice@cg.catholic.org.au

-6. Place pastry on board and cut a circle the size of the ramekin or dish you are using for the pot pie.

-7. Spoon mixture into a heatproof ramekin or dish (do not overfill).

-Cover with pastry circle and brush with egg wash.
+- Method - 1.
+Preheat oven 190C. - 2.
+Cut steak into small cubes and dice bacon. - 3.
+Saute onion and garlic in butter or oil.
+Add meat and brown. - 4.
+Add vegetables, tomato paste and stock and stir until combined - Bring to the boil and reduce heat to simmer for 10 minutes. - 5.
+Cool mixture slightly. - 6.
+Place pastry on board and cut a circle the size of the ramekin or dish you are using for the pot pie. - 7.
+Spoon mixture into a heatproof ramekin or dish (do not overfill).
+Cover with pastry circle and brush with egg wash. - 8.
+Place on baking tray and bake until golden brown, 15-20 minutes. minutes or until liquid is reduced by a third.
 9. Serve with salad or vegetables.

 TOP RIGHT: Puffed with pride ...
 St Francis Xavier year 11 hospitality students (from left) Amy Mahl, Ashleigh Rodden, Nicole Murtagh, Chelsea Rolls prepare to tuck in to their beef pot pies.

 TOP LEFT: Poached pears in spiced brown sugar syrup.